ShalConnects/Balanze/VERCEL_DEPLOYMENT_GUIDE.md

 # Vercel Deployment Guide

-This guide will help you deploy your FinTech application with social login to Vercel.
+This guide will help you deploy your Balanze application with social login to Vercel.

 ## Prerequisites